David L. Carden: Honors and awards

 In recognition of his efforts, Ambassador Carden was given the U.S. Department of State's Superior Honor Award.
 The Award was given in December 2013.
 In May, 2014 he received the Thomas Hart Benton Mural Medallion from Indiana University in recognition of his relationship and contributions to the University and for his public service.

 In 2016 and 2017, Ambassador Carden was in Residency at the Rockefeller Foundation’s Bellagio Center, where he was working on his book, Mapping ASEAN.
 He also had a Residency at the Bellagio Center in 2023, when he was working on a novel.

-Speaking Engagements

-Carden has maintained an active speaking schedule since his departure from his post as the Ambassador to ASEAN, including presentations at the Milken Global Conference and the Milken London Summit, the In House World Counsel Summit, the US Japan South East Asia Workshop, the ASEAN Business and Investment Summit and the CIFOR Forestry Conference, among others.

-In 2012, Ambassador Carden gave the commencement addresses at Indiana University for students graduating from its graduate programs and the law school.

-Books, Articles and Other Writings

-Ambassador Carden is the author of Mapping ASEAN: Achieving Peace, Prosperity and Sustainability in Southeast Asia, Indiana University Press, 2019.